krisdev88/FavoritePlacesApp/README.md

 # Save Favourite Place

 This app makes it easy to collect your favorite places on your device in the form of: description, photo and location.

 Application built on the basis of the course "Flutter and Dart - The Complite Guide 2023 " by Maximilian Schwarzmüller.

 ## Application Details:

 - Architecture: [FLutter SDK](https://docs.flutter.dev/)
 - API: [GoogleMaps](https://mapsplatform.google.com/)
-- Platform: Android
+- Platform: Android, iOS

 ## Features

 - Take a picture of your favorite place
 - Mark the location of the place on the map or set the user's current location.
 - Present favorite places on the list